stefanodixon-ux/webMAN-MOD/README.md

 - MIN+ memory profile (same as MIN but uses 512K and 2.5X more buffer for PS3 games)
 - MAX+ memory profile (same as MAX 1280K for PS3 games, others buffer is reduced, eg: 2X less buffer for ftp and 4X for DVD etc...)
 - Support for up to 3MB from 4 available VSH memory containers [MC] (bg, fg, debug, app)
+- Search for text or binary strings and wildcard patterns in LV1, LV2, process memory range or binary files
+- Patch LV1, LV2, process memory or in binary files.
+Can be chained with search for text or binary strings and patterns.
+- Dump full RAM, LV1, LV2, VSH, RSX or a process memory range.
+- Support for remote view & update XRegistry settings
 - Remote syscalls

 #### Screen & video capture